xdit-project/xDiT/README.md

 The [flash_attn](https://github.com/Dao-AILab/flash-attention) used for yunchang should be >= 2.6.0

+### 3. Docker

+We provide a docker image for xDiT.
+The docker image is [thufeifeibear/xdit-dev](https://hub.docker.com/r/thufeifeibear/xdit-dev).

 ### 3. Usage

 We provide examples demonstrating how to run models with xDiT in the [./examples/](./examples/) directory.